alienfast/elastic-beanstalk/README.md

 Configure and deploy a rails app to Elastic Beanstalk via rake in 60 seconds.
 Maintain multiple environment DRY configurations and .ebextensions in one easy to use configuration file.

-This gem simplifies configuration, and passes the heavy lifting to ThoughtWorksStudios/eb_deployer.
+This gem simplifies configuration, and passes the heavy lifting to the [eb_deployer](https://github.com/ThoughtWorksStudios/eb_deployer) from ThoughtWorksStudios.

 ## Installation